-Fractional replication is a form of partial replication that allows a subset of attributes to be replicated to another replica.
-This feature is often used to reduce replication bandwidth by including only the data that is needed.
+Fractional replication is a form of partial replication that allows a subset of attributes to be replicated.
+By including only the data that are needed, this feature often reduces replication bandwidth.
 For example, if a replica only performs user authentications, then replication can be configured to only propagate the uid and userpassword attributes for a password policy, reducing the database size at the replica and the network traffic needed to keep the server in sync to this server.
-Furthermore, changes due to password policy attributes, such as, account lockouts, can be replicated back to the main master servers.
+Furthermore, changes due to password policy attributes, such as account lockouts, can be replicated back to the main master servers.
 The UnboundID Synchronization Server supports fractional replication to any type of server.